These simple swaps make for a decadent meal that won’t leave you feeling like an overstuffed turkey.

 11. Boost Fiber with Warm, Whole Grain Rolls

-12. Serve Pies with a Single Crust—No Top Layer
+12. Serve Pies with a Single Crust — No Top Layer

 When it comes to holiday pie, pumpkin is a great bet.
 It delivers hefty doses of vitamins A, C, and E, and the pumpkin filling is lower in calories than other classics like pecan or chocolate pie, Newgent says.
 But whichever filling you choose, she recommends using only one crust—so no layer of crust on top to cover your filling.
+It’s an easy way to cut carbs and calories without sacrificing the delicious filling.

-Also, “since guests may not have room for a big dessert after a big meal anyway, slice the pie into smaller wedges—think 12 wedges instead of eight or 10 for a whole pie,” she says.
+Also, “since guests may not have room for a big dessert after a big meal anyway, slice the pie into smaller wedges — think 12 wedges instead of eight or 10 for a whole pie,” she says.
 If you’re craving more, you can always go for a second small slice, and maybe even try a different flavor.